 Remove and dispose for employers who don't own their premises

-If you don’t own your premises, your building manager or owner is responsible for removing asbestos.
-However, you are still responsible for ensuring your employees are not exposed to airborne asbestos fibres, so you will need to work closely with your building manager, and the asbestos removalist, to eliminate any risks to your employees.
+If you don't own your premises, your building manager or owner is responsible for removing asbestos.
+However, you are still responsible for ensuring your employees are not exposed to airborne asbestos fibres, so you will need to work closely with your building manager, and any asbestos removalists who perform work at your workplace, to eliminate any risks to your employees.

 If asbestos is being removed from the workplace that you rent or lease, following the steps below can help you manage the process.